Avoid spoilage by packing goods for long term storage.

 - Payments by bank transfer or direct deposit will be accepted up until the last day of the payment close date.
 If you make an online transfer on the last day, email the bank receipt number and total amount and name to us so we know it's coming.

-- Most dry goods come in 5kg/12.5kg sizes, though you can request to split amounts with others if you wish.
+- Each co-op is different, the larger areas, most dry goods come in 5kg/12.5kg sizes, though you can request to split amounts with others if you wish.
+Other areas accept small packet order.
 If you do wish to split an item, it must be organised amongst yourselves, with one person paying and picking it up.

 - You will be emailed again when the goods are ready to pick up, and you must collect within two days unless other arrangements have been made with the person accepting the delivery.